 $948,734,205

-The mesmerizing special effects of The Lord of the Rings: The Two Towers were something to relish on the silver screen.
+The Lord of the Rings: The Two Towers wowed audiences with its breathtaking special effects, creating a mesmerizing experience that was best enjoyed on the silver screen.

 Recommended: